 You will have the opportunity to also network with various campus and community resources that will be accessible to you while studying here at Albion College.

 The Intercultural Affairs Opening Cookout is an Annual event that allows new and current students, faculty, and staff to meet each other.
 This diverse atmosphere gives each year a high note to begin with.
-Everyone is welcomed, especially under represented students coming to Albion for their first year.
+Everyone is welcome to attend.

 It is just ICA's way to say Welcome!
-So, come join the campus and the Office of Intercultural Affairs by kicking off the Fall Semester with delicious free food and wonderful company!
-Socialize, eat and greet with faculty, staff, students and community members!
+Join the campus and the Office of Intercultural Affairs by kicking off the Fall Semester with delicious free food and wonderful company!
+Socialize, eat and greet with faculty, staff, students and community members.
 Where: Umbrella House Backyard (behind 1107 E. Cass St.; Rain Location is the Kellog Center Stack)

 Smooth Transitions coordinates effective academic and social support during the fall semester to foster student growth and adjustment to Albion College and the surrounding community.